AlexandreYembo/hydra-order/README.md

 1.4 Once the voucher is applied, for everytime that there is an update in items the discount should be recalculated.

+#### Order Commands - Handler
+Command handler will manage a command for each approach of order.
+There will have few validations:
+1 - Comand is valid.

+2 - Order exists

+3 - Order item exists

+4 - When change the order status:

+4.1 - Should be done via repository.

+4.2 - Should send an event.

+5 - AddOrderItemCommand:
+5.1 - Check is the order status is new or in progress.
+5.2 - Check whether the item has already been added to the order.

 #### Hydra Core
 It is a project that shares common libraries across the microservices.
 ###### - Packages:
 1- Fluent Validation

+2- Mediatr

 ### Tests

+#### Domain tests
 - Packages:

 1 - xUnit

+#### Application tests
+- Packages:

+1- xUnit

+2- MOQ (to mock dependency injection)

+3- MOQ.automock (to use the library to create auto mock instance of interfaces)